sipeed/MaixPy/docs/doc/en/pro/datasets.md

 ## Conversion needs a separate set of pictures

 The online converter also asks for 20 to 100 real-scene images.
-These pictures help the converter adapt the model to the board; they do not train it and do not need boxes.
+These pictures help the converter adapt the model to the board; they do not train it and do not need annotation.

 Put those pictures in a ZIP file.
 Keep them separate from the training and validation folders.
 See [Prepare conversion images](../ai_model_converter/online_converter.md#prepare-conversion-images) for the exact requirements.